Your Guide to Reaching Lago di Braies: The Starting Point of the Alta Via 1

 1.2 🚆 Getting to Lago di Braies by Public Transport

-The final section is always with Bus 442, running between Dobbiaco / Toblach, Villabassa / Niederdorf, and Lago di Braies.
+If you’re traveling without a car, don’t worry!
+Lago di Braies is reachable by train + local bus combinations.
+The final section is always with Bus 442, which runs between Dobbiaco / Toblach, Villabassa / Niederdorf, and Lago di Braies.

 Key Transport Tips